Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 Hook based writing is a great way to write conceptually strong songs.
 Start a hook book and you’ll never run out of songs to write?
 What’s a hook book? in short, it’s a collection of titles, or hooks, that frame a song’s concept.
 Here’s more info on hook based songwriting and how start your very own hook book.

-26. Collect melodies in your voice recorder.
+26. Collect melodies in a voice recorder app.

 Anytime a melody comes to you, record it.
 Don’t say “Ah, I’ll record it later.
 I’ll remember it!” because trust me, you won’t.
 Use your phone’s voice recorder app or one of the apps in this post.
 Get that melody down so you can write a song with it later!